-The Final Third had very little change from the first two-thirds.
-Same basic profile (the popcorn note never returned): dry cedar, slightly nutty and coffee.
+The final third had very little change from the first two-thirds.
+Same basic profile—the popcorn note never returns—dry cedar, slightly nutty and coffee.
 No spice or pepper at the end at all.

 - The burn and draw were phenomenal for the entire smoke, as you would expect from a Davidoff.

-- The profile of the Davidoff OVTC 35th was quite dry, and it actually burned quite a bit faster then I expected for a cigar of it’s size and Rg…
+- The profile of the Davidoff OVTC 35th was quite dry, and it actually burned quite a bit faster then I expected for a cigar of its size and ring gauge.

-The Bottom Line: As frequent readers of this site probably know, I have been let down most of the time when smoking a Davidoff, either LE or Regular release, and sadly, this is no exception.
-Not a bad cigar by any means, and the construction was wonderful, to say the least, but I find myself constantly wanting more out most of Davidoff’s releases.
+As frequent readers of this site probably know, I have been let down most of the time when smoking a Davidoff, either limited edition or regular release, and sadly, this is no exception.
+Not a bad cigar by any means, and the construction was wonderful, to say the least, but I find myself constantly wanting more out most of Davidoff's releases.
 To me, this is not even close to worth the $25 these sold for at the time and they are probably quite a bit more expensive now after five years, considering the limited quantities.
 Having said all of that, I was easily able to nub it, and I am glad I was able to experience it, I just would not pay for another one.